httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 should consider that intermediaries are explicitly allowed to drop any trailer (see Section 6.5.2 of {{SEMANTICS}}).

-When digest fields are used in a trailer section, the receiver gets there value after the content and may thus be tempted to process the data before validating their value.
+When digest fields are used in a trailer section, the field-values are received after the content.
-It is preferable that data is only be processed after validation.
+Eager processing of content before the trailer section prevents digest validation, possibly leading to processing of invalid data.

 Not every digest-algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).